arosenkranz/scenarios/dd101-developer/05-logs/01-step.md

-The <a href="https://docs.datadoghq.com/logs/explorer/list/" target="_blank">Search</a> view in <a href="https://docs.datadoghq.com/logs/explorer/" target="_blank">Logs</a> is a <a href="https://docs.datadoghq.com/logs/explorer/list/" target="_blank">Log List</a> that displays indexed logs matching a search context (a search query for a selected time range).
+The Search view in <a href="https://docs.datadoghq.com/logs/explorer/" target="_datadog">Logs</a> is a Log List that displays indexed logs matching a search context (a search query for a selected time range).

-Let's start working with the Logs Search.

 1. Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.

-2. You can use the search field and the Facets list to create a search query to filter the Log List.
+2. You can use the search field and the Facets list, which is located to the left of the logs list, to create a search query to filter the Log List.

     A search query can include assigned tags like `env` and `service`, attributes extracted from the logs like `@http.status_code`, and text strings from log messages.
 Search queries built in the search field require proper <a href="https://docs.datadoghq.com/logs/search_syntax/" target="_blank">search syntax</a>.

-    In the Facets on the left of the Log List, select `advertisements-service` and `discounts-service` under **Service** and `Error` under the **Status** to filter logs just those for these services.
+    In the Facets on the left, select `advertisements-service` and `discounts-service` under **Service** and `Error` under **Status** to filter logs just those for these services.

     ![facets-search](assets/facets-search.png)